 Price: The price of a red rose, a good book… and maybe a nice dinner!

 Love is in the air and so is the smell of roses.
-The streets of Barcelona are full to the brim with the red flowers of romance and you’ll find that there are also more booksellers than usual.
+The streets of Barcelona are filled to the brim with the red flowers of romance and you’ll find that there are also more booksellers than usual.
 What could be the cause of so much amorousness?
 Isn’t Valentine’s Day in February?

-British readers will know that St. George is the patron saint of England, but he is also the patron saint of Barcelona and the St. George’s Cross forms a part of the flag of Barcelona.
+British readers will know that Saint George is the patron saint of England, but he is also the patron saint of Barcelona and Saint George’s Cross also forms a part of the flag of Barcelona.

-When: Friday 26th April – Saturday 4th May
+When: April 21 – May 1

 They bring as much authenticity to proceedings as possible and invite all of us to share in the cultural differences and festivities of another part of Spain.
-Expect exhilarating rides and games, delicious foods, the music of southern Spain (including the world-famous music and dance style Flamenco) and bright colours all around.
+Expect exhilarating rides and games, delicious food, the music of southern Spain (including the world-famous music and dance style Flamenco), with bright colours all around.